Economic and Social History of the Early Modern Age

 Learning objectives

-The course aims to stimulate students' autonomous reflection on economic and social systems, through in-depth knowledge of the fundamental concepts and issues of European economic and social history, state policies and international economic relations, starting from the transformation that took place between the 17th century and the first English industrial revolution, up to the early 19th century.
-The course is aimed at students of the master degree course in Historical Sciences of the Faculty of Humanities and at those enrolled in master degrees who intend to acquire advanced knowledge and skills on the economic and social history of the modern age.
+The course aims to encourage students to think independently and critically about economic and social systems.
+It covers fundamental concepts and issues of the economy, society, politics, and international economic relations from the 17th to the 19th centuries.
+This course is designed for History students at the Faculty of Humanities and those enrolled in Master's programs who want to gain advanced knowledge and skills in European and international economic and social history of the early modern age.

 Expected learning outcomes